Ramsen (card game)

 Ramsen or Ramsch is a traditional Bavarian plain-trick, card game for three to five players that is played with a 32-card German-suited pack and is suitable both for adults and for children.
 It is one of the Rams group of card games that are distinguished by allowing players to drop out if they think they will fail to win the required number of tricks.
 An unusual feature of Ramsen is the presence of four permanent trump cards that rank just below the Trump Sow (Ace).
-It should not be confused with the contract of Ramsch in games like Skat or Schafkopf, nor with the related game of Rams which is also called Ramsen in Austria, but is played with a Piquet pack, does not have permanent trumps and has a different card ranking.
+It should not be confused with the contract of Ramsch in games like Skat or Schafkopf, nor with the related game of Rams which is also called Ramsenin Austria, but is played with a Piquet pack, does not have permanent trumps and has a different card ranking.

 History

 Ramsen appears to be over 200 years old, there being a reference to this "rural game" being played around 1800 in Bavaria.
 In an 1844 south German anthology, it is one of the card games that is "fun" and in which "one does not have to think too much".
 In 1877, the game is described as one of several which is "popular with ordinary folk" in Bavaria.

 The earliest mention of a matador in any game of the Rams family is in 1862 when the Seven of Bells (Belle) is recorded as the highest card after the trump Deuce.

 The village of Zaisertshofen has held 'world championships' in Ramsch, a variant of Ramsen, since at least 1990.
 There are usually two per year, at Christmas and Easter.

 Ramsen is still taught and played in Bavaria today, for example, in Memmingen and Markt Rettenbach.
 It is also recorded as being played in the Austrian states of Vorarlberg, Tyrol, Lower Austria, Carinthia and Burgenland in recent times.
 It is described by Sirch as being suitable for adults and children alike.